TRUSTED BY OVER 82,000 GROWING BUMPS

 • The Back Wedge: Tucks securely behind your spine.
 If you naturally tend to roll onto your back in your sleep, this firm wedge stops you mid-roll, keeping you safely tilted on your side.

 • The Belly Wedge: Slides gently under your 28-week bump.
-This supports the physical weight of the baby, preventing your torso from twisting forward and saving your hips from immense pressure.
+This supports the baby's weight, preventing your torso from twisting forward and protecting your hips from excessive pressure.

-• Total Versatility: Because the Sleepybelly is made of separate connected pieces rather than one rigid loop, you can move between your left and right side without rearranging your whole setup each time.
+• Total Versatility: Because the Sleepybelly is made of separate connected pieces rather than one rigid loop, you can move between your left and right sides without rearranging your whole setup each time.

 To elevate your comfort further, try applying our Sleepybelly Magnesium Body Cream to your hips and outer thighs before tucking yourself into the wedges.
 Many women find it a soothing way to ease the hip and thigh aches that build up from months of side-sleeping.